 Asian martial arts schools have become very popular in the West.
 There is certainly a good side to these training centers for children and adults.
 They encourage attention to diet and physical exercise.
 They cultivate physical strength and mental self-discipline.
 Many focus on self-defense, and they boost self-confidence and self-esteem, even if they don't really make one invincible.
 However, they also often encourage students to believe they can achieve supernatural or paranormal powers, or heal just about any illness by an act of will, by training and discipline under a 'master.'

-Use the form at the top of this page or the links below to search for Chi Kung .
+Use the links below to search for Chi Kung practitioners.